ttkorhonen/e3pages/docs/kb/training/workbook/1_installing_e3.md

 $ ./e3_building_config.bash setup
 ```

 > The utility can be launched with a number of arguments.
-To see these, simply run the script without any arguments, i.e. `./e3_building_config.bash`; you can modify the building path (e.g. `-t <where-you-want-to-install>`) as well as define versions.
+To see these, simply run the script without any arguments, i.e. `./e3_building_config.bash`; you can modify the building path (e.g. `-t <path/to/install>`) as well as define versions.

 As always with EPICS, versions are important.
 Especially pay attention to: